droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 If the players ask for the spirit’s name, it writes its name in the frost: *Erasmus.* If the players agree to carry out his request, the items then fall to the ground and the shutters stop rattling, the frost slowly evaporating.
 Erasmus’s spirit then departs.

-While Erasmus’s spirit is present, a player who succeeds on a DC 10 Wisdom (Insight or Perception) check senses a ghostly presence within the room—a presence that shines with innocence and a sense of fierce determination.
+While Erasmus’s spirit is present, a player who succeeds on a DC 20 Perception or DC 18 Religion check senses a ghostly presence within the room.
+On a critical success they can distinguish that the presence shines with innocence and a sense of fierce determination.

 The players can learn from Urwin Martikov, Danika Dorakova, Father Lucian Petrovich, or Lady Fiona Wachter that “Victor” is the name of Baron Vallakovich’s teenage son.
 # H2.
 Burgomaster’s Mansion
 <span class="citation"><em>This scene takes place in Chapter 5: Area N3t.</em></span>

 If the players received [[#H1.
-Erasmus' Plea]] and ask to speak with Victor, Baron Vallakovich allows them to do so with a successful DC 12 Charisma (Persuasion or Deception) check, or automatically if they sufficiently flatter him or if Lady Wachter has already seized power.
+Erasmus' Plea]] and ask to speak with Victor, Baron Vallakovich allows them to do so with a successful DC 18 Diplomacy check, or automatically if they sufficiently flatter him or if Lady Wachter has already seized power.

 If the players describe Erasmus's visitation to Victor, Victor glances at the *spirit mirror* in his workroom and says, sounding hurt, “I thought I told you I had this under control!”